higher-order-functions-in-scala

 def multiply(a: Int, b: Int): Int = a * b

-// calling of the higher-order function with different functions
+// Call the higher-order function with different functions

 val resultMultiply = operate(multiply, 3, 5) // Result: 15 (3 * 5)